Ridikot

-Ridikot is a business center in Sanphebagar Municipality in Achham District in the Seti Zone of western Nepal.
+Ridikot is a business center in Sanphebagar Municipality in Achham District in the Sudurpashchim Province of western Nepal.
 It was annexed to form the new municipality since 18 May 2014.
 At the time of the 1991 Nepal census, the village had a population of 1505 living in 313 houses.
 At the time of the 2001 Nepal census, the population was 1599, of which 52% was literate.